-Two options are available only to students with disabilities.
-Both require the 24 credits listed in the table and both allow students to substitute a career and technical (CTE) course with related content for one credit in ELA IV, mathematics, science and social studies (excluding Algebra I, Geometry, Biology I and U.S. History). - Students with significant cognitive disabilities may earn credits via access courses and be assessed via an alternate assessment. - Students who choose the academic and employment option must earn at least .5 credit via paid employment.
+Students, in collaboration with parents and the IEP team, may choose two additional standard diploma options available only to students with disabilities.
+Both allow students to substitute a CTE course with related content for one credit in ELA 4, mathematics, science and social studies (excluding Algebra 1, Geometry, Biology 1 and U.S. History).
+The two options are as follows: • Students with a most significant cognitive disability may earn credits via access courses and be assessed via an alternate assessment. • Students enrolled in the academic and employment option must earn at least 0.5 credit via paid employment in addition to meeting the standard diploma graduation requirements.